Quantum and classical ergotropy from relative entropies: Ergotropy from Conditional Thermal States

 where $\ket{j_A}$ is an eigenstate of the initial Hamiltonian $H_A$.
-Further, $U_\tau$ is the unitary evolution operator corresponding to driving the system from $H_A$ to $H_B$, and $h_B(j_A)\equiv \bra{j_A}U_{\tau}^{\dagger}H_B U_{\tau}\ket{j_A}$.
-Finally, $\mathcal{Z}(B|A)$ is the conditional partition function of $\varrho_B$.
-Since the discovery of Eq.~\eqref{eq:2ndLaw}, the significance of the conditional thermal state has been somewhat obscure.
-In Ref.~\cite{Deffner16,Sone20a} the lower bound in Eq.~\eqref{eq:2ndLaw} was understood as some contribution to the usable work that would have been destroyed by a second projective measurement.
-Yet, a transparent interpretation has been lacking.
+Further, $U_\tau$ is the unitary evolution operator corresponding to driving the system from $H_A$ to $H_B$, and

+{Finally, $\mc{Z}(B|A)$ is the conditional partition function of $\varrho_B$.
+Since the discovery of \mbox{ Eq.~\eqref{eq:2ndLaw}}, the significance of the conditional thermal state has been somewhat obscure.
+In Ref.~\cite{Deffner16,Sone20a}, the lower bound in Eq.~\eqref{eq:2ndLaw} was understood as some contribution to the usable work that would have been destroyed by a second projective measurement.
+Yet, a transparent interpretation is lacking.}

 Remarkably, it is not hard to see that $\varrho_B$ is a representation of the \emph{geometric canonical ensemble} as proposed by Anza and Crutchfield \cite{Anza20a,Anza20c}.
 The geometric canonical ensemble is defined as the geometric state that maximizes the corresponding Shannon entropy under the usual boundary conditions \cite{Jaynes57}.
-Specifically, we have \cite{Anza20a,Anza20c}.
+Specifically, we have~ \cite{Anza20a,Anza20c} where $h(\vec{z})\equiv \bra{\psi(\vec{z})}H\ket{\psi(\vec{z})}$ and the geometric partition function is